The Dolce Postgraduate Fellowship

 The Dolce Postgraduate Fellowship at Iona College Counseling Center is a paid fellowship that may be done as a full-time, 12-month appointment, or as a part-time, two-year appointment.
 New graduates of doctoral programs in Clinical Psychology, Counseling Psychology, and School/Clinical Psychology, and of Masters’ programs in Mental Health Counseling, are eligible to apply for the Fellowship.

-The Dolce Postgraduate Fellowship offers the opportunity to expand the breadth of their clinical skills while earning the necessary supervised hours toward New York State licensure.
-In a caring, balanced environment, Fellows deliver individual counseling services addressing a broad range of clinical needs, with group and outreach work focused specifically on students with neuroatypical conditions, including Autism Spectrum Disorders.
+The Dolce Postgraduate Fellowship offers Fellows the opportunity to expand the breadth of their clinical skills while earning the necessary supervised hours toward New York State licensure.
+In a caring, balanced environment, Fellows deliver individual counseling services addressing a broad range of clinical needs, with group and outreach work focused specifically neurodivergent students, including Autism Spectrum Disorders.

 The Iona College Counseling Center is a comprehensive mental health clinic, specializing in services for emerging adults.
 Our services are available to all undergraduate and graduate students matriculating at Iona College.